-Claim: U.S. law allows Americans to opt out of the Affordable Care Act's individual health insurance mandate.
+Claim: U.S. law allows all Americans to opt out of the Affordable Care Act's individual health insurance mandate.

 Example:[Collected via Facebook, January 2014]